Jewelry Blog

 The word Jewelry

-More Spelling Differences Between US and UK
+More Spelling Differences Between the US and UK

 Advertise is one of the few such words on which we all agree, but nobody seems to know exactly why.
 It’s likely that, as the word has only really come into common usage in relatively recent times, there was only ever really one version, and so it was adopted as a universal spelling.